Cover art for Inheritance

 The ancient inheritance that made us who we are.
 The ancient inheritance that is now driving us to ruin.

-By uncovering how human nature has shaped our collective history, Inheritance reveals a surprising new path to solving our most urgent modern problems.
+By uncovering how human nature has shaped our collective history, Inheritance reveals a surprising new path to solving our most urgent problems.
 The result is a powerful reappraisal of the human journey; one that transforms our understanding of who we are, and who we could be.

 Related books